cjdbarlow/Part-One/local-anaesthetics.md

   Dissociates more rapidly from cardiac channels than bupivacaine.
 * Direct myocardial depressant effects
 Reduces cAMP levels by disrupting metabotropic receptors.
-Local anaesthetics also have a direct depressant effect, which is proportional to the time they spend bound (?correct).

 **Cardiac **toxicity is **triphasic**:
 * Initial phase